Bennett scores in overtime, Panthers edge Blackhawks 4-3

 Duclair whipped in a rebound of Montour’s soft shot three minutes later, tying it at 2-all.

-Knight slid across the crease to make a right pad save and rob Alex DeBrincat on a point-blank tip-in attempt with 4:40 left in the second.
+Knight slid across the crease to make a right pad save and rob DeBrincat on a point-blank tip-in attempt late in the second.

-DeBrincat deflected in a puck during a short-handed rush with about two minutes left in the period, but the goal was disallowed because DeBrincat’s stick was above his shoulder.

 Montour scored at 9:09 of the third to put Florida ahead 3-2 Montour trailed in on the play, took a feed from Wennberg and beat Lankinen with a shot from the slot as Aleksi Heponiemi distracted at the edge of the crease.